 - Richard Feynman

-You need to prioritize your experiments based on where you are with respect to your roadmap, and continuously adjust your experiments based on the learning feedback loop from your experiments and metrics.
+It would be best if you prioritized your experiments based on where you are concerning your roadmap and continuously adjust your experiments based on the learning feedback loop from your experiments and metrics.

 For this reason, we only sketch high-level validation plan briefs at the outset for our 3-month strategies and leave the actual details to reveal themselves during our 3-week lean sprint iterations.
 Yes, this is the final “3” in the 3x3x3 perspective.

-Why 3 weeks?
-Coming from an agile/scrum background, we were already running 2 week build sprints.
-We simply added an extra week for measure and learn which we found fairly easy to incorporate without too much additional overhead.
+Why three weeks?
+Coming from an agile/scrum background, we were already running 2-week build sprints.
+We added an extra week for measure and learn, which we found fairly easy to incorporate without too much additional overhead.

-If you’d like to learn more about the mechanics of running LEAN Sprints, check out this post.
+Check out this post if you’d like to learn more about the mechanics of running LEAN Sprints.

 The 3x3x3 perspective

-The visual below summarizes the 3x3x3 perspective along with some of the the tools and artifacts we use.
+The visual below summarizes the 3x3x3 perspective and some of the tools and artifacts we use.

-The reason I emphasize timeboxing so much is that time is our scarcest resource.
+I emphasize timeboxing so much because time is our scarcest resource.
 Unlike other types of resources, time only moves in one direction.

-So when baselining your own progress story, consider these 3 perspectives:
+So when baselining your own progress story, consider these three perspectives:

 - What is your 3-year ballpark goal — purpose and minimum success criteria?

-- What are you going to do in the next 3 weeks to test your strategies — experiment and lean sprints?
+- What will you do in the next three weeks to test your strategies — experiment and lean sprints?